- linkbacks: to send pingbacks and webmentions

 - Federico klez Culloca uses it for his blog with a modified theme providing basic h-card, h-entry and rel-me markup.

 - Ashwin Vishnu Mohanan has a website which is built using Pelican and hosted at GitHub.
-He also has a microblog with which is intended to POSSE content and backfeed replies, back to his blog.
-See here for the details of the implementation.
+He also has a microblog at a Mastodon instance with which is a work-in-progress towards POSSE.
+See User:Ashwin.info.tm for more details..